Monday, May 11, 2015

 Interview with Mey Rude

-Monika: Today it is my pleasure and honor to interview Mey Rude, the Trans Editor at Autostraddle, a writer, blogger, and transgender activist.
-Hello Mey!
+Monika: Today, it is my great pleasure and honor to speak with Mey Rude, the Trans Editor at Autostraddle, as well as a writer, blogger, and transgender activist.
+Hello, Mey!

 Mey: Well, obviously, my name is Mey.
 I’m a transgender Latina who lives in Idaho in the US.
 I’m also a lesbian, and a comic book nerd, and a writer.
 I work as the Trans Editor for the website Autostraddle.com.

-Monika: In one of your editorials you highlighted the growing fascination that the public has with real-life stories of trans women.
-Where does the fascination come from?
+Monika: In one of your editorials, you pointed out the growing public fascination with the real-life stories of trans women.
+What do you think drives this fascination?

 Mey: I think that a lot of people just have a fascination with things that they see as being “different,” and trans people often fit into that.
 Although we see it as just living our lives, a lot of cis people struggle to wrap their minds around it.

-Monika: Some critics say that the contemporary film industry does not provide many opportunities for women to show their talents and stories to a wider audience.
-So maybe this is one of the reasons for a limited number of roles for trans women?
+Monika: Some critics argue that the film industry as a whole still limits opportunities for women to showcase their talents and stories to wider audiences.
+Could this also explain the lack of major roles for trans women?

 Mey: I definitely think so.
 Women, both cis and trans, are already given so few opportunities in film, and they often have to fight for the ones they do get.
 So when you add being trans on top of being a woman, that makes it even more difficult.

-Monika: What is your favorite movie with a transgender character?
+Monika: What is your favorite film featuring a transgender character?

-Monika: Contemporary music has produced a new wave of transgender female artists, just to name a few of them: Mina Caputo of Life of Agony, Laura Jane Grace of Against Me!, Marissa Martinez of Cretin, Amber Taylor of The Sexual Side Effect, Namoli Brennet, Sissy Debut, Koko Jones, Jennifer Leitham, and many others.
-Are we going to see more and more transgender artists in mainstream music?
+Monika: Contemporary music has seen a rise in transgender female artists such as Mina Caputo of Life of Agony, Laura Jane Grace of Against Me!, Marissa Martinez of Cretin, Amber Taylor of The Sexual Side Effect, Namoli Brennet, Sissy Debut, Koko Jones, and Jennifer Leitham, among others.
+Do you think transgender musicians are becoming a stronger presence in mainstream music?

 Mey: I hope so, but I’m not so optimistic about this.
 While we’ve definitely seen some great books by trans authors, most mainstream publishers still aren’t publishing their work.
 We are seeing a lot of new books featuring trans characters, but it seems like if they’re published by a mainstream company, they’re always written by cis people.
 Hopefully, this will change, and I think as long as people are able to self-publish or turn to smaller presses, trans people will keep on turning out amazing work.

-Monika: At the time of your transition, did you have any transgender role models that you followed?
+Monika: During your transition, did you have any trans role models who inspired or guided you along the way?

 Mey: When I first came out, I was very active in my church and most of my friends were people I had met at church.
 I had to leave that church when I came out and lost my community and a lot of friends when I did that.

-Monika: You say “I’m both an L and a T and I don’t want to choose a side”...
+Monika: You once said, “I’m both an L and a T, and I don’t want to choose a side.”
+Could you elaborate on what that means to you?

 Mey: Yes.
 I’m a lesbian and a transgender woman.
 Both of those identities are very important to me and both inform who I am as an activist and as a person.
 Often people talk about how there’s a huge rift between lesbians and trans women, but only one-fourth of trans people identify as straight, so a huge number of us are lesbians or bisexual women.
 I’m a complex person and when people try to boil me down to one trait and say that that trait is all that I am, it rubs me the wrong way.